 Homework Industry, take Korean proposal with appropriate deceleration rate into account

-2.5.7.A The activated system shall be able to bring the vehicle to a complete stop in front of a stationary vehicle blocking its lane of travel.

-2.5.7.B The activated system shall be able to brake such to avoid a collision with a stationary vehicle in its lane of travel.
-This shall be ensured up to the maximum operational speed of the system, as defined in paragraph 2.5.10.
+2.5.7.A The activated system shall be able to bring the vehicle to a complete stop behind a stationary vehicle blocking its lane of travel.This shall be ensured up to the maximum operational speed of the system, as defined in paragraph 2.5.10.

 2.5.8.
 The activated system shall detect the risk of an imminent collision e.g. due to a decelerating lead vehicle, a cutting in vehicle or a suddenly appearing obstacle after a lane change of a leading vehicle and shall automatically perform an appropriate emergency manoeuver as specified in paragraph 2.10.

-2.5.9.
-Minimum safety distance to the front

-Reminder: Contents of paragraph 2.5.9. covered in new paragraph 2.5.6.HW.

 2.5.10.A Maximum operational speed

 Reminder: Move entire paragraph 2.5.10. to test section?!